 IFOAM has worked for many years on the issue of harmonization and equivalence as a way to reduce technical barriers to organic trade.
-Since 2003, IFOAM has worked in collaboration with FAO and UNCTAD under the frame of the ITF project (International Task Force on Harmonization and Equivalence in Organic Agriculture) from 2003 to 2008, and then under the GOMA project (Global Organic Market Access) from 2009 to 2012.
+Since 2003, IFOAM has implemented the ITF Project (International Task Force on Harmonization and Equivalence in Organic Agriculture) in collaboration with FAO and UNCTAD from 2003 - 2008, as well as the GOMA Project (Global Organic Market Access) from 2009 - 2012.

 To facilitate harmonization and equivalence, two tools have been developed and promoted under the above projects: